EthicalSource/contributor_covenant/README.md

 ## License

-The Contributor Covenant is open source and free culture released under the terms of the [Creative Commons Attribution 4.0 International](LICENSE.md) public license.
+The Contributor Covenant is free and open, released under the terms of the [Creative Commons Attribution 4.0 International](LICENSE.md) public license.